-With a beach that is more like a mud flat, and a low tide during which the sea is no more than a distant rumour, Weston is certainly not among the most pretty or sandy of English beaches.
-The bay faces onto the Bristol Channel, along the north coast of Somerset, with views extending across the water to Wales.
-The beach’s surface consists of more mud than sand, and when the tide drops, eager children won’t be able to approach the water; danger signs warn holidaymakers of the risks of walking out over the mud.
+Weston’s bay faces onto the Bristol Channel, along the north coast of Somerset, with views extending across the water to Wales.
+The beach’s surface does consist of more mud than sand, and when the tide drops, eager children won’t be able to approach the water; danger signs warn holidaymakers of the risks of walking out over the mud.
 All is not lost, however.
-An artificial lake to the northern end of the main beach provides a place where children can splash about safely, and there is even a small and popular stretch of sand for a contrived but satisfactory beach experience.
+An artificial lake to the northern end of the main beach provides a place where children can splash about safely, and there is even a small and popular stretch of sand for a satisfactory beach experience.
+And around high tide, when the sea laps closer to the promenade, the wide exposed strip of sand is much more like a traditional beach.

 Weston-super-Mare tourist attractions